 My work explores the problem of responsibility assignment in long and complex causal chains.
-I investigate the sociopolitical conflicts emerging in the aftermath of major economic disasters.
+I investigate the blame games emerging in the aftermath of major disruptions.

 I examine media excerpts drawn from three main newspapers (The New York Times, The Wall Street Journal and USA Today) to analyze the games of accusations and counter-accusations for the crisis.
 I show how when the financial system exploded, blame moved in many directions, but mostly focused on the political sphere.
 Through public speeches, congressional hearings, and public investigations, the political sphere managed to refocus the attention on Wall Street.